alexgithui91/selenium_automation/README.md

 # selenium_automation

-Automating data export from a helpdesk portal.
+Using Python Selenium to automate login process to HackerRank.com.

-1. Use selenium to automate web movements
+1. Use selenium to automate web movements and initiate a login
-2. Use python to read outlook email and download attachments